tamlablinz/digital-audio-synthesis/README.md

-# digital-audio-synthesis
+# digital-sound-synthesis
-Code repository for digital-audio-synthesis
+Code repository for digital-sound-synthesis in Pure Data